Discover the next Open Days Milano · Firenze · London · Paris · Dubai Register nowDiscover the next Open Days

 The Data Controller processes the following Data:

-1. Name, surname, email address, Student ID, tax code, year and academic course attended, provided by the Data Subject via the request form.
+a) First name, surname, email address, Student ID, tax code, year and academic course attended, provided by the Data Subject via the request form.

 4) For what purposes do we use the Data and on what legal basis